ossenthi/frankensteam/README.md

 # frankensteam
-run steam in a container with nvidia graphics with remote sunshine
+run steam in a container with nvidia graphics